ReeceSmith14/Personal-Portfolio-Website/README.md

 #### Colours

-- The primary colour for the website is Hex: #2B2B2B.
-This dark colour was choosen as I typically operate my IDEs (Integrated Development Environment) in night mode and this colour reminded me of that.
+- The primary colours for the website are Hex: #0A2239 and Hex:#132E32 .
+This dark colour was choosen as I typically operate my IDEs (Integrated Development Environment) in night mode and these colour reminded me of that.
-- A secondary colour of Hex: #555555 is used to create contrast between the sections of the page.
+- Secondary colours of Hex: #53A2BE and Hex:#1D84B5 are used to create contrast between the sections of the page.
-- Text is to be Hex: #FFFFFF to give the best contrast.
+- The text is mostly white with the navbar in black as this give the best contrasts.
-- Links will show as Hex: #3498db when hovered over and change to Hex: #e74c3c when clicked to provide user feedback.
+- Navbar links show as Hex: #53A2BE, contact me button shows as HEX: #53A2BE with a background colour of white and project links show as black when hovered over

 #### Typography

-- The page title, page scroll prompts and buttons used the serif font "Merriweather".
-This is the only time this is being used so it will stnad our from all other text.
+- The navbar, about section heading and  project titles all used the display font "Barriecito".
+As these are the only time this is being used so it will stnad our from all other text.
-- Vast majority of text was written in the sans-serif font "Roboto".
+- Vast majority of text was written in the sans-serif font "Open Sans".
 This is a simple clean font that is easy to read.

 #### Icons

+- Icons will be either white or blacking depending on what provides the best contrast.
-- Most icons will be white to improve contrast and were either company logos or globally regonised symbols for what they were representing.
+- Either company logos or globally regonised symbols for what they were representing are used to meet the users expectations.
 E.g [Linkedin](https://www.linkedin.com/) logo being used for a link to a linkedin page.
-- Some of the arrow scroll prompts will be black to create a contrast to the text that is linked to it.

 #### Images

 - As the webiste is a personal portfolio, portaits with no background have been used.
-- For the projects, screen shots / mock-ups have been used.
-If the images are clicked a tab will open to the GitHub repository will open up.
+- For the projects, code snippet screen shots have been used.
+If the images are clicked a tab will open to the associated GitHub repository.
+PLEASE NOTE: Pictures of my dog have been used as placeholder for these images as these projects don't currently exist.

 ### Wireframes